-Jessica, this is such a GOOD burger.
+“Jessica, this is such a GOOD burger.
 So good.”

 My husband doesn’t just tell me what I want to hear when it comes to my cooking and/or recipes.
 So when he goes on and on about how good something is, you better believe I’m going to call it the BEST.

-Best Cheeseburger Recipe
+Browned Butter Cheeseburger Recipe

-I’m not gourmet chef, and sometimes simple is better.
-So you can count on this recipe only using ingredients that you more than likely have on hand, and can be whipped up in just a short time.
+I’m not a gourmet chef, and sometimes simple is better.
+So you can count on this recipe only using ingredients that you more than likely have on hand and can be whipped up in just a short time.

 Best Cheeseburger Recipe Photo Tutorial

 Don’t let all of the photos scare you.
-There aren’t may steps to these!
+There aren’t many steps to these!
 I just wanted to be extra thorough for you!

 Get the Skillet Ready

-Butter (REAL butter… not that fake stuff), Peppercorn, Garlic Powder and Kosher Salt.
+Butter (REAL butter… not that fake stuff), Peppercorn, Garlic Powder, and Kosher Salt.
 Ahh… a heavenly mix, wouldn’t you say?

 Using an electric skillet, heat it to 350 degrees, and then coat the skillet with about 2-3 Tablespoons of butter.
 (You can also cut a chunk of butter and toss it in.
 I just secretly love sliding the butter back and forth, and enjoying the moment.)